 - (a) Designation.
 The commission shall have the power subject to subsection (6) hereunder, to Recommend to the Common Council the designation and rescission of landmarks, landmark sites and historic districts within the City limits of Madison.
 Such designations shall be made by the Common Council based upon subsection (4) hereof.
 Once designated by the Common Council such landmarks, landmark sites and historic districts shall be subject to all the provisions of this ordinance.
 (Am. by Ord.
-11,983, 12-12-97) - (b) Review and act upon requests for Certificates of Appropriateness for new structures, exterior alterations and demolition/removal relating to any landmark site, landmark, or structure within an historic district. - (c) Review and act upon requests for Certificates of Appropriateness for painting signs or restoring painted signs on brick structures that are landmarks or in an historic district. - (d) Review requests for demolition or removal and provide advisory report to Plan Commission pursuant to Sec.
-28.185(7)(a)4. - (e) Review any development on a zoning lot adjoining a landmark site for which Plan whether the proposed development is so large or so visually intrusive as to adversely affect the historic character and integrity of the adjoining landmark site.
+11,983, 12-12-97) - (b) Review and act upon requests for Certificates of Appropriateness for new structures, exterior alterations and demolition/removal relating to any landmark site, landmark, or improvement within an historic district. - (c) Review and act upon requests for Certificates of Appropriateness for painting signs or restoring painted signs on brick structures that are landmarks or in an historic district. - (d) Review requests for demolition or removal and provide advisory report to Plan Commission pursuant to Sec.
+28.185(7)(a)4.